Animal Law Clinic 788 AY

-Currently, the ALC is working on the regulatory barriers to alternatives to animal testing, and determining how best to address some of the problems resulting from factory farming.
-Additionally, the ALC is working with the Oregon Humane Society to determine the origins and scope of its authority; and with the County Attorney’s Office to consider changes in the procedural rules for dangerous dog hearings.
+Currently, the Animal Law Clinic is working on the regulatory barriers to alternatives to animal testing, and determining how best to address some of the problems resulting from factory farming.
+Additionally, the clinic is working with a number of other local and national law matters.